ploegert/Performance.AspNetCore/README.md

     - using AKS (Azure Kubernetes Service)
     - using App Service to host the docker container
     - using Service fabric to host the docker container
+6. Host Apps in App Service Environment (ASE) - Similar to #1, only dedicated

 For Simplicity sake, we can effectively rule out options 4 & 5 out of this performance evalation as we simply do not have the time or resources to cover all 5 options at this time.